 - Air carrier delay (5.15%).
 The cause of the cancellation or delay was due to circumstances within the airline’s control (e.g. maintenance or crew problems, aircraft cleaning, baggage loading, fueling, etc.).

 - Extreme weather (0.51%).
-Significant meteorological conditions (actual or forecasted) that, in the judgment of the carrier, delays or prevents the operation of a flight such as a tornado, thunderstorm, blizzard, or hurricane.
+Significant meteorological conditions (actual or forecasted) that, in the carrier’s judgment, delay or prevent the operation of a flight, such as a tornado, thunderstorm, blizzard, or hurricane.

 - National Aviation System (5.80%).
 Delays and cancellations attributable to the national aviation system refer to a broad set of conditions, such as non-extreme weather conditions, airport operations, heavy traffic volume, and air traffic control.

 - Late-arriving aircraft (6.75%).
 A previous flight with the same aircraft arrived late, causing the present flight to depart late.
 This is the outcome of propagation effects on schedule integrity since a plane is usually scheduled for several flights during the day.

 - Security (0.04%).
 Delays or cancellations caused by evacuation of a terminal or concourse, re-boarding of aircraft because of a security breach, inoperative screening equipment, and long lines in excess of 29 minutes at screening areas.

-Fluctuations in the flight delay pattern are mainly attributed to the growth and decline rates of air traffic.
-If air transport grows rapidly, the outcome tends to be a decreasing performance of on-time arrivals as the system is trying to cope with additional demands with a similar level of capacity (e.g. 1995-2000, 2003-2007, or 2012-2014).
+Fluctuations in the flight delay pattern are mainly attributed to air traffic growth and decline rates.
+If air transport grows rapidly, the outcome tends to be a decreasing performance of on-time arrivals as the system is trying to cope with additional demands with a similar level of capacity (e.g. 1995-2000, 2003-2007, 2012-2014, or 2020-22).
 On the other hand, if air traffic stops growing or even declines, the performance improves since some flights are removed (e.g. 2000-2002 or 2007-2010).
 The substantial drop in air traffic during the Covid-19 pandemic in 2020 was associated with an increase in performance because of limited airport congestion.